 Backwashing your pool is essential to the health of your filter and your pump.
 Regular backwashing and proper maintenance can help you get the most out of your pump.

 As a general rule you should backwash your pool once a week, normally after vacuuming.
 If you begin to lose suction when vacuuming this may indicate the need to backwash.
-You may also need to backwash more often if there are lots of trees nearby.
+You may also need to backwash more often if there are lots of trees nearby that drop lots of dirt and debris.

 Pools require a lot of maintenance to run at peak performance, and backwashing is a part of that.
 Read on to learn more about this necessary procedure.